FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/_index.md

 ## Secure data in high availability with multiple Router Agents

-You can install <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> in an active/active architecture where you add multiple SecureRelay Router Agents behind a load balancer.
+You can install {{< TransferCFT/componentlongname  >}} in an active/active architecture where you add multiple SecureRelay Router Agents behind a load balancer.
 The architecture could resemble the following diagram (SSL is not used in this example).
 See <a href="cft_sr_conf_multinode" class="MCXref xref">Secure Relay with a multi-node architecture</a> for details on setting up multiple Router Agents.

 <img src="/Images/TransferCFT/sec_relay_multi_RA.png" class="maxWidth" />